jerry0x3f/generation-x/README.md

     """
 ```

-## Performance

-Run software with initial settings and focus on sound processing with usage of the external guitar effects.
-Playing with mute button for enabling / disabling sequences as a function for arrangement as well as dice function for melody changes.

 ## Known issues

 * every sequence has his own thread, all are weakly synchronized, can be perceived as another chaotic parameter to the general technique but is problematic for rhythm based compositions